DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 **How can the DevOps engineer ensure that the CloudFormation deployment will fail if the user data fails to successfully finish running**?

-- ##### 🔑A. Use the cfn-signal helper script to signal success or failure to CloudFormation.
-Use the WaitOnResourceSignals update policy within the CloudFormation template.
+- ##### 🔑A. Use the <mark>cfn-signal helper script</mark> to signal success or failure to CloudFormation.
+Use the <mark>WaitOnResourceSignals update policy</mark> within the CloudFormation template.
 Set an appropriate timeout for the update policy.

 - 🔑B. Create an Amazon CloudWatch alarm for the UnhealthyHostCount metric.
 Include an appropriate alarm threshold for the target group.
 Create an Amazon Simple Notification Service (Amazon SNS) topic as the target to signal success or failure to CloudFormation.